eb1a-profile-building/eb1a-profile-building.github.io/index.md

 ---

 ## 🌟 Overview
-Welcome to the official portal for the **EB1A & EB2-NIW Profile Building Program**.
+Welcome to the official portal for the **EB1A & EB2-NIW Profile Building Program by Consultant Shivgan Joshi**.
 This repository hosts a curated suite of courses and methodologies designed to help high-skilled professionals, researchers, and tech executives meet the rigorous "Extraordinary Ability EB1A Green Card" and "National Interest Waiver Green Card" standards set by USCIS.

 [View All Courses](courses) | [Research Paper Writing](eb1a_research_papers) | [Youtube](https://www.youtube.com/@joshishiv1848/videos) | [MSA](msa)